Diet & Nutrition

 The researchers investigated whether cooking kale or adding specially designed condiments could boost the bioavailability of the vegetable's carotenoids as well as vitamins C and E. A lab model of human digestion was then used to test different kale preparation methods – raw, cooked, raw in dressing and cooked in sauce.
 The in vitro gastrointestinal tract model, including the mouth, stomach and small intestine phases, was used to simulate the human digestive processes that occur after ingestion of the kale, composed of digestive fluids formulated in a previous study.

-It's a simple but fascinating demonstration of how a health food, at face value, may be better for us than it is – and how combinations of foods can help us make the most of what we're eating.
+It's a simple but fascinating demonstration of how a health food, at face value, may seem to be better for us than it is – and how combinations of foods can help us make the most of what we're eating.
 For example, there's an established body of evidence that shows how using vitamin C as an adjunct agent facilitates more iron absorption from leafy greens like spinach and kale.

 “Our team is committed to advancing food science with the goal of improving human health through the development of innovative foods and technologies,” Zhang said.
 “We believe impactful science can drive meaningful change in global nutrition and well-being, and we’re excited to contribute to that mission.”